Lowered Expectations (now with Writing Prompts!)

 3) Not feeling poetic?
-Taking your cue from fishermen and -women who, famously, mend nets when they can’t go to sea, you might dig out some short pieces of not-quite-completed (or not-entirely-successful) work and, picking a likely candidate, spend a happy hour or two piddling with it to see if you can make it better do your bidding.
+How about this final writing prompt.
+Go ahead and take your cue from fishermen and -women who, famously, mend nets when they can’t go to sea, you might dig out some short pieces of not-quite-completed (or not-entirely-successful) work and, picking a likely candidate, spend a happy hour or two piddling with it to see if you can make it better do your bidding.

 Of course, if all that fails, there’s always AMERICAN IDOL.*

 * Oh, well, We’ll have to find something else to keep us busy, as I just learned AMERICAN IDOL has suspended its live finals.
 Of course.

 LOVE IN THE TIME OF CHOLERA, by Gabriel García Márquez